-The determinants of smoking behaviour are the object of many studies aimed at improving the understanding of a phenomenon that imposes high costs on societies.
+Smoking imposes huge costs on societies, so that understanding of the determinants of smoking behavior is an important policy concern.
 An important question in this context is how social interactions affect smoking decisions.
-Peer effects have been shown to play an important role in individual smoking decisions.
-The behaviour of peers might convey information about the costs and benefits of smoking, or affect directly the benefit that an individual derives from tobacco consumption.
-A number of studies provide evidence of peer effects on teenagers' tobacco consumption (Powell et al., 2005, Lundborg, 2006, Harris and Gonzàlez López-Valcàrcel, 2008).
-Harris and Gonzàlez López-Valcàrcel (2008), for instance, separately identify the impacts of peer group smoking prevalence and peer group non smoking prevalence using a cross-section of US young people.
+The behavior of peers might convey information about the costs and benefits of smoking, or affect directly the benefit that an individual derives from tobacco consumption.
+A number of studies provides evidence of peer effects on teenagers' tobacco consumption (Powell et al., 2005, Lundborg, 2006, Harris and González López-Valcárcel, 2008).
+Harris and González López-Valcárcel (2008), for instance, separately identify the impacts of peer-group smoking prevalence and peer-group non smoking prevalence using a cross-section of US young people.
 A peer group is constituted by young people living in the same household ("siblings").
-The main finding of the paper is that the pro-smoking influence of a smoking sibling is twice as big as the deterrence effect exerted by a non smoking sibling.
-The authors interpret these effects in terms of learning: siblings' smoking and non smoking behaviour do not convey the same kind of information about the "coolness" of smoking.
+The main finding of the paper is that the prosmoking influence of a smoking sibling is twice as big as the deterrence effect exerted by a non smoking sibling.
+The authors interpret these effects in terms of learning: siblings' smoking and non smoking behavior do not convey the same kind of information about how "cool" smoking is.
 Concerning intra-household peer effects, Jones (1994) finds a significant impact of the presence of other smokers in the household on individuals' probability of succeeding in giving up.
 Cutler and Glaeser (2007) study spousal peer effects on smoking decisions, as well as the impact of other kinds of social interactions.
 Using instruments in order to tackle selection problems, they show the existence of such effects.
+Khwaja et al. (2006) and McGeary (2013), estimating a health capital model, also find that spousal health affects the individuals probability of smoking.
 These findings have important implications: they suggest that measuring the impact of smoking containment policies at the individual level is not appropriate, because of the multiplier effect due to social interactions.
-Conversely, Clark and Etilé (2006) look at the effect of the lagged spousal smoking behaviour on current smoking status and find no significant effect once all the individual characteristics are controlled for.

-This paper contributes to the literature by disaggregating the spousal peer effect on individual smoking, in the lines of Harris and Gonzàlez López-Valcàrcel (2008).
-In contrast to their work, however, we assume that partners share the same kind of information and that "being cool" is not an issue.
-In our paper peer effects work through the impact of social interactions on individuals' utility function and not through learning (as it is more natural to assume in the case of teenagers).
-We allow the partner's smoking behaviour to affect the utility from smoking in two different ways.
-With respect to singles, on the one hand, having a smoking partner could make smoking more valuable because of the possibility of smoking together.
-On the other hand, having a non smoking partner could reduce the utility of smoking, because of the (partial) internalization of some of the nuisance imposed on the partner.
+This paper contributes to the literature by disaggregating the spousal peer effect on individual smoking into a smoking ehnancing and a smoking deterring effect, in the lines of Harris and González López-Valcárcel (2008).
+In our theoretical model, spousal smoking behaviors directly affect the individual utility from smoking.
+However, we allow this effect to be different depending on whether the spouse smokes or not.
+On the one hand, having a smoking partner could make smoking more valuable because of the possibility of smoking together or because of it reinforces beliefs that smoking is not too unhealthy.
+On the other hand, having a non smoking partner could reduce the utility from smoking, because of the (partial) internalization of some of the nuisance imposed on the partner.
+The main empirical result of the paper is that both a smoking enhancing and a smoking deterring effect are at work in the spousal smoking game.